archethic-foundation/archethic-docs/docs/participate/wallet/README.md

 - Main features
     - Decentralized keychain management
     - Multiple accounts' management
-    - Creation of Fungible Tokens
-    - Creation of NFTs
-    - Support for transactions (Sending and Receiving UCO Token, Fungible Tokens and NFTs)
+    - Support for transactions (Sending and Receiving UCO or Fungibles Tokens, NFTs)
+    - DeFi features: swap, liquidity management, farming with lock, bridge (soon)
     - List of recent transactions
-    - List of acquired tokens
 - Security
-    - Security access with Password, PIN, Yubicloud OTP, Face ID, Touch ID, Uniris Biometrics (2023)
+    - Security access with Password, PIN, Yubicloud OTP, Face ID, Touch ID
     - Use of 24 Words Mnemonics
 - Customization
     - Support for English and French Language
-    - Support for multiple Currencies (view only, not meant as multiple cryptocurrencies wallet)
-    - Multi themes (9 themes available)
-    - UI customization
 - Other features
-    - Local notifications
-    - Access to exchanges to buy ERC20 UCO
+    - Access to CEX and DEX to buy UCO
     - Share address with QR Code or mobile share feature
-    - Address book
-    - UCO Price chart
+    - UCO and certified tokens Price chart

-    - Access latest Archethic blog articles
+## How to download the app

+<a href="https://www.archethic.net/wallet.html" target="_blank">Download the wallet</a> version that corresponds to the platform you want to use it on from the Archethic website or the app stores.

 ## Framework